tomasfejfar/blog/_posts/2017-10-05-working-with-GTM.md

 published: true
 title: Google Tag Manager - dev & marketing collaboration workflow
 date: '2017-10-05 00:00:00 +0200'
 excerpt: I've heard it a million times.
-"Marketing team broke production web!
+'Marketing team broke production web!
 They put something in Google Tag Manager and caused a JavaScript error.
 GTM sucks.
-We should have implemented all the codes ourselves."
+We should have implemented all the codes ourselves.'
 What if I tell you there is a better way?
 ---

 I've heard it a million times.